 For a long time, policy was seen as a thing for an elite club that you were not allowed in, couldn’t contact and wasn’t interested in hearing what you had to say.

 Thankfully, democracy within the Liberal Party has strengthened over time.
 Our party can seem difficult to navigate at first and thus, it is important we outline what role you can play.
 For our part of the journey, I will keep it focused to our process.

-Beyond the OYL, you should contact the relevant officials in the provincial and federal parties.
-At the federal level, consult the Liberal Party of Canada (Ontario) VP Policy, Reva Seth.
-Provincially, get in touch with the Ontario Liberal Party’s Operational Vice-President (Policy), Sumi Shanmuganathan.
+Beyond the OYL, you should contact the relevant officials within the party.
+Provincially, get in touch with the Ontario Liberal Party’s Operational Vice-President (Policy), Damien O’Brien.

 In the Ontario Young Liberals, we work on an annual basis, unlike the other biennial processes, to the envy of some and to the lament of others.
 It is a more regular engagement in the policy process that we demand of ourselves to really influence the debate on a continuous basis.